 A second way is to view a color map of the surface intensity.

 The visualization of collision statistics is a key feature in Ansys Rocky.
 During the simulation, relevant collision data is stored between two consecutive output time levels.

 Then, this data can be displayed graphically on the surface of a representative particle, using a conventional field representation with a color scale.

-For certain particles–specifically single sized, unbroken, rigid polyhedron or custom polyhedron shapes (either concave or convex)–you can choose to have collision data between two consecutive output time levels collected by Rocky DEM during the simulation.
+For certain particles–specifically single sized, unbroken, rigid polyhedron or custom polyhedron shapes (either concave or convex)–you can choose to have collision data between two consecutive output time levels collected by Ansys Rocky during the simulation.

 If you want to observe how particles are affected by temperature changes brought on by the heating or cooling of other items around it, you may set up your simulation to model thermal properties.

 Turning on Thermal Modeling enables you to simulate conductive heat transfer from particles to other particles, and from particles to boundaries.

 When used with CFD Coupling methods, it can also simulate convective heat transfer between particles and fluids.